 PLEASE, PLEASE, PLEASE DO NOT OPEN TEST BOOKLET UNTIL INSTRUCTED BY YOUR PROCTOR.

-The following test we’ll determine how much common sense you possess, and you know and I know you’re going to ace this test because you’ve aced every single other test you’ve taken.
+The following test will determine how much common sense you possess, and you know and I know you’re going to ace this test because you’ve aced every single other test you’ve taken.
 This sequence of success is called a pattern, and being able to recognize patterns is what success is all about.

 Although the test is short and sweet, you have up to four hours to complete it, and don’t forget that if for some unheard of reason you don’t make a 100, you can retake the test as many times as you like until you’ve mastered the material.